JvanKatwijk/swradio-8/README.md

    Make sure that a file exists in the `/etc/udev/rules.d` directory describing the device, allowing "ordinary" users to access the device.

-  d) Create a library for the hackrf device
+   d) Create a library for the hackrf device by downloading the sources and compiling

    ```
    git clone https://github.com/mossmann/hackrf